Machine learning the real discriminant locus: Acknowledgments

 The paper is a result of exploratory and fundamental research, and statements made in it are Dhagash Mehta's and his co-authors' personal views which do not represent The Vanguard Group's views.
 The authors thank Martin Pol\'{a}\v{c}ek for insightful comments.
+JDH was supported in part by NSF grant CCF-1812746 and ONR N00014-16-1-2722.
+MHR was supported in part by Schmitt Leadership Fellowship in Science and Engineering and NSF grant CCF-1812746.